Laci1953/RC2014-CPM/README.md

 - Miguel Garcia's text editor "te", configured for boards with 128KB or 512KB RAM, allowing large text files to be edited in the internal memory
 - an "extended" model of CP/M, making possible to build huge executables (up to 496KB code, and up to 448 KB memory space to store data), when using the 512KB RAM + 512KB ROM memory module.
-- ZORK - the famous Infocom game, can be palyed on RC2014+512KB RAM/ROM memory module
+- ZORK - the famous Infocom game, can be played on RC2014+512KB RAM/ROM memory module